 Voila!
 A perfect lunch crafted from leftovers.

 I love snacks and I have a sweet tooth.
 This is tough when trying to avoid refined and artificial sugars.

 I also keep RX BARS on hand for emergencies.
 They are delicious.
 RXBAR makes whole food protein bars with simple, all-natural ingredients.

 Dinner usually consists of high-quality protein and plenty of vegetables.

 The grill and Instant Pot are my best friends.

 Cauliflower is a frequent flyer because I could eat mashed cauliflower every day!

-I also try to eat as many green vegetables as possible. green beans, zucchini, broccoli, and brussels sprouts (roasted only) are the usual picks.
+I also try to eat as many green vegetables as possible.
+Green beans, zucchini, broccoli, and brussels sprouts (roasted only) are the usual picks.

 We use leftover veggies in a frittata.
-A big slice of frittata with a salad is one of my favorite lunches.
+A big slice of the frittata with a salad is one of my favorite lunches.

 I like to prep more than I need each time to make dinner time easier during the week.